What is Smart beta investing?

 Common smart beta strategies

-There are 4 common smart beta approaches to building indices:
+Some common smart beta approaches to building indices include:

-- High dividend strategies that aim pick stocks with higher dividend yields to boost investor income.
+- High dividend strategies that pick stocks with higher dividend yields to boost investor income.

 e.g. Vanguard Australian Shares High Yield ETF (VHY)